GoThereGit/EvaHan/README.md

 -   Co-organized with LREC 2026, which will be held from May 11 to 16, 2026, in Mallorca, Spain.

+-   Co-organized with LT4HALA 2026, which will be held in Mallorca, Spain.

 -   EvaHan 2026 is organized by Dongbo Wang, Bin Li, Minuxan Feng, Chao Xu, Weiguang Qu, Liu Liu, Si Shen.